Making a laser cut rack

 Online shopping is squarely to blame for this one

-Making ‘flat-pack’ style items is one great application of laser cutting so when one’s wife looks at fancy tea racks for storing the inordinate quantity of tea you have you just knows what’s coming next.
+Making ‘flat-pack’ style items is one great application of laser cutting.
+So when one’s wife looks at fancy tea racks for storing the inordinate quantity of tea you have you know what’s coming next.

 “You could make one of these”

-And there it is and who could dare refuse that subtlest of commands so here we go.
-A sheet of 3mm MDF is all that’s required plus some paint to make it look smart.
-It’s all in the measurements to make sure that everything lines up and that when it slots together that everything is tight, although you can always use glue where needed, even MDF isn’t a perfectly consistent thickness, although it’s close.
+And there it is.
+Who could dare refuse that subtlest of commands.
+So here we go.
+A sheet of 3mm MDF is all that’s needed plus the paint of your choice.
+It’s all in the measurements to make sure that everything lines up so that when it slots together that everything is tight.
+You can always use glue where needed, even MDF isn’t a perfectly consistent thickness, although it’s close.

 Design time